33 Types of Ants in South Carolina

 5. Pharaoh’s Ant

 Pharaoh’s ants are one of the most common household pests of the types of ants in South Carolina.
-They are small and black, but you can tell them apart from other types of ants by their long, thin antennae.
+They are small and black, but you can tell they are different from other types of ants by their long, thin antennae.

-Pharaoh’s ants will not form colonies or nests like other types of ants.
+Pharaoh’s ants will not form colonies or nests like other ants.
 However, they still produce a strong odor that is unpleasant to humans.

 They typically do not pose any serious threats to humans, though they have been known to bite when disturbed.